Heaton (gamer): Playing career

 The name HeatoN comes from a brand of equipment, which is now owned by CCM, he used when he played ice hockey.
-Emil's first hobby was ice hockey, but he retired because of an injury.
+Christensen's first hobby was ice hockey, but he retired because of an injury.
 A friend (CS player fRa1L, from RevolutioN) told him to try Counter-Strike.
 Christensen was part of the original Ninjas in Pyjamas team of 2001 which won the Cyberathlete Professional League World Championship that year.
 He and the other members of Ninjas in Pyjamas went on to become the foundation to the highly successful SK Sweden, one of the most successful teams in electronic sports history.
 Christensen led SK Gaming to the World Cyber Games Counter-Strike championship in 2003 and to 4th place in 2004.

-HeatoN and NiP competed in the World Series of Video Games.
+HeatoN and NiP competed in the World Series of Video Games (WSVG).

 Christensen was nominated for Best Counter-Strike Player of the Year in 2004, losing out to SK Gaming teammate, Tommy "potti'" Ingemarsson.
 He was selected for the Global Gaming League European Counter-Strike All-Star team in 2005.

 At the beginning of 2005, he and the rest of SK Sweden chose not to renew their contracts with SK Gaming and re-formed NiP.
 Since then some of the NiP players moved back to SK Gaming but Christensen and others have stayed on at Ninjas in Pyjamas.
 NiP are now competing at professional LAN tournaments again, after a hiatus in which SpawN joined after HeatoN decided to take time off for personal reasons.

 Christensen, along with the other members of Ninjas in Pyjamas, assisted in the design of the SteelSound 5H (USB) Headphones produced by SteelSeries.

 In December 2006, he travelled to New York and Dallas to provide support for his teammates as they competed in the World Series of Video Games (WSVG) world finals and CPL winter respectively.
 NiP were expected to be strong contenders in both tournaments, however bowed out uncharacteristically early.

 In June 2016, HeatoN became the first person inducted into the ESL Hall of Fame.